ZaneleNe/to-do-app-/README.md

 # to-do-app-
-This is a to do app using HTML.
-CSS and JavaScript
+This is a TO DO APP USING HTML, CSS AND JAVASCRIPT you can find the demo here : https://zanelene.github.io/to-do-app-/